 | Timing | post-hoc (after move) | pre-hoc (before commit) |

-The core-observer decomposition answers a practical design question: what goes inside a zero-knowledge proof and what stays outside?
+The two-boundary picture answers a practical design question more precisely than the one-boundary picture did: what goes inside a zero-knowledge proof and what stays outside?

-The core — ordinary arcs, columns of C — compiles directly to R1CS constraints.
+The ρ = 1 core — ordinary arcs, columns of C, one producer and consumer per place — compiles directly to uniform R1CS constraints.
 A Groth16 proof of a send or settle transition says "a valid state transition occurred and tokens were conserved" in 128 bytes, without revealing which channel moved or what amount.
 The P-invariant a + b + c + p_ab + p_bc + p_ca = const is enforced by the circuit structure itself.
 Double-entry bookkeeping isn't a policy you audit — it's a theorem the proof system guarantees.

-The observer — contextual arcs, read/inhibitor — sits naturally outside the circuit.
-The overdraft guard is a policy decision: "should this morphism be admitted?"
-It reads balance state but doesn't mutate it.
+The contextual observer — the overdraft guard — sits naturally outside the circuit.
+It is R: a policy decision about whether this firing is admitted.
 A smart contract or network validator can enforce it without the cost of proving it in ZK.
 You can change the guard threshold, add new compliance rules, or swap the observer entirely — without recompiling the circuit.

 This is earned compression applied to system design: prove exactly what the incidence matrix requires, defer the rest.